hellocoop/hello.dev/src/documentation/getting-started.md

 <ButtonExplorer/>

 Don't see your locale?
-We encourage you to create a translation for your locale per [hellocoop/wallet-i18n](https://github.com/hellocoop/wallet-i18n) and submit a pull request for review.
+We encourage you to create a translation for your locale per<br/>[hellocoop/wallet-i18n](https://github.com/hellocoop/wallet-i18n) and submit a pull request for review.

 ## 3. Custom Button Label